RahulSriv/Snake-Game-In-Python/README.md

 # Snake-Game-In-Python
-A simple snake game written in Python using the PyGame library.
+A simple snake game written in Python by using the PyGame library.